-Sarah Kavanagh is an Associate with Barden’s Financial Service practice and is based in Cork.
+Sarah Kavanagh is a Senior Associate with Barden’s Financial Services recruitment practice and is based in Cork.
 She is a UCC grad, holding a Bachelor of Arts (B.A.) in Economics & Psychology, and an MBS in Business Economics.
 She also went on to study and complete the Qualified Financial Advisor, Financial Planning & Services exams with The Institute of Bankers.

 Since graduating Sarah has worked with some of Ireland’s leading financial services companies including Bank of Ireland, The Citco Group Limited and Alter Domus, in Cork.

 We recently sat down virtually with Sarah to find out a little bit more about her…

 Where are you from?

 I’m from Cork City.

 I went to UCC and completed a Bachelor of Arts (B.A.) in Economics & Psychology.
 I then went on to do an MBS in Business Economics, also in UCC.